 Step by Step Instructions

-Hint: You can also add a teaspoon of ras el hanout to the couscous water before adding the couscous, to infuse with even more flavor.
+Flavor Boost: I like to add a teaspoon of ras el hanout to the water before adding the couscous, to infuse with even more flavor.

 kefta on a plate of couscous salad